Weighted linearization of vector fields via a formal Moser trick: Formal geometry

 Thus $\varphi(x^i - c^i)$ is not invertible in $\powseries{\K}{y}$; as $\varphi$ is a unital ring homomorphism, this implies that $x^i - c^i$ is not invertible in $\powseries{\K}{x}$.
 Since $\K$ is a field, we obtain $c^i = 0$.
 Thus $\varphi(x^i) \in \maxideal_y$ for each $i$; as the $x^i$'s generate $\maxideal_x$, we conclude that $\varphi(\maxideal_x) \subseteq \maxideal_y$, so $\varphi$ is $\maxideal$-adically continuous.

-This argument depends strongly on the assumption that $\K$ is a field.
-Over more general rings, $\maxideal$-adically discontinuous homomorphisms of power series algebras can exist and are more complicated to describe; see \cite{eakin_r-endomorphisms_1976} and the references within.
-We explicitly mention continuity in the bijective correspondence above only to emphasize its utility in computations. \end{remark}
+This argument relies on $\K$ being a field.
+Over more general commutative rings, $\maxideal$-adically discontinuous homomorphisms of power series algebras can exist and are more complicated to describe; see \cite{eakin_r-endomorphisms_1976} and the references within.
+We explicitly mention continuity in the bijective correspondence \eqref{eq:K[[x]]-univ-prop} only to emphasize its utility in future computations. \end{remark}

 A diffeomorphism from a smooth manifold to itself defines an automorphism of its algebra of smooth functions via pullback.
 In this spirit, we define a \textbf{formal diffeomorphism}\footnote{Strictly speaking, what we call a ``formal diffeomorphism'' more precisely reflects the Taylor series of a smooth diffeomorphism at a \emph{fixed point}.} of $\K^n$ to be a $\K$-algebra automorphism of $\powseries{\K}{x}$.
-Thus, a formal diffeomorphism determines a unique $n$-tuple of elements of $\maxideal$ via the universal property of $\powseries{\K}{x}$.
-Conversely, given any $n$-tuple $\big(\varphi^1(x), \ldots, \varphi^n(x)\big)$ of elements of $\maxideal$, there is a simple criterion to determine when the corresponding endomorphism $\varphi \colon \powseries{\K}{x} \to \powseries{\K}{x}$ is bijective (hence an automorphism).
+Thus, a formal diffeomorphism determines a unique $n$-tuple of elements of $\maxideal$ via the bijective correspondence \eqref{eq:K[[x]]-univ-prop}.
+Conversely, given any $n$-tuple $\big(\varphi^1(x), \ldots, \varphi^n(x)\big)$ of elements of $\maxideal$, there is a simple criterion to determine when the corresponding endomorphism $\varphi \colon \powseries{\K}{x} \to \powseries{\K}{x}$ is invertible (hence an automorphism).
 It mimics the inverse function theorem: $\varphi$ is an automorphism if and only if the Jacobian matrix of formal partial derivatives